jatkardigvijay/webDevForInfoSystems/README.md

 # webDevForInfoSystems

-This is a Django framework based web site for a sports management system.
+This is a Django framework based web site for a Dairy which sells various dairy products

 Backend language: Python
 framework: Django